RMariowski/Graphics-and-multimedia-laboratory/README.md

 { x = a * cos(t)
 { y = b * sin(t)
 write a program for drawing polygons, where vertices of polygon are lying on the ellipse set by the above equation.
 Center point and axes of the ellipse should be chosen by the mouse.

+### 3 - Bezier Curves
+Write a program for drawing bezier curves of order 3 constructed from few connected segments.
+Program should allow adding and moving control points.

+### 4 - B-spline
+Write a program for drawing B-spline curves of order 3 (homogeneous).
+Program should allow adding and moving control points.